rova

 10 Apr 2026

-As thousands of punters flock to the Colorado Desert for two massive weekends of music, Kiwis can park up with their YouTube accounts and enjoy "Couchella" for free!
+As thousands of punters flock to the Colorado Desert for Weekend 2, Kiwis can once again park up with their YouTube accounts and lock into “Couch-ella” - completely free.

-With this year's headliners including Sabrina Carpenter, Justin Bieber, and Karol G, plus the last-minute addition of Jack White, there’s bound to be a set you won't want to miss.
+With this year's headliners including Sabrina Carpenter, Justin Bieber, and Karol G, Jack White, and so many more, there’s bound to be a set you won't want to miss.

-YouTube offers live views of seven stages during the weekend, with the main Coachella, Outdoor, and Sahara stages in 4K resolution (so Beliebers can watch the sweat on Bieber's face in high definition).
+YouTube offers live views of seven stages - including the newly added and long-awaited Yuma stage - during the weekend.
+The main Coachella, Outdoor, and Sahara stages in 4K resolution (so Beliebers can watch the sweat on Bieber's face in high definition).
 There's also a trippy four-stage multiview you can activate, if you suffer from decision paralysis and FOMO.

 However, calculating setlist times is a bit more admin.
-Coachella offers a 'Coachella Livestream app on or ' so you get alerts when your favourite acts are on - but it doesn't actually show you the set times for New Zealand timezones.
+Coachella offers a 'Coachella Livestream app so you get alerts when your favourite acts are on - but it doesn't actually show you the set times for New Zealand time zones.

 Thankfully, the 19-hour time difference does benefit Kiwis!